-We require that luggage arrive at camp before our campers arrive in camp.
-Our staff will unpack your camper's belongings, make his bed for him and have his room set up for when he arrives.
+We require that luggage arrive at camp before our campers arrive at camp.
+Our staff will unpack your camper's belongings, make her bed for her, and have her room set up for when she arrives.
 Arriving at camp and seeing their rooms set up helps campers feel like they have their own space once they arrive.
 Furthermore, it allows our busy opening day to run more smoothly.
+Campers typically only have space for carry-on items on the bus/van on the way to camp.
 Additionally, this allows us to take additional sanitation measures to ensure all our campers' health and safety.
-There are no exceptions to luggage requirements for the health and safety of our community and for the supported success of our campers transitional period when they first arrive at camp.
+There are no exceptions to luggage requirements for the health and safety of our community and for the supported success of our campers' transitional period when they first arrive at camp.

-Unless you will be utilizing our luggage drop off day (details below), we ask that you ship your son's belongings to camp ahead of time.
+Unless you will be utilizing our luggage drop off day (details below), we ask that you ship your daughter's belongings to camp ahead of time.
 You can use any provider you wish to ship luggage to camp.
 Historically, parents seem to prefer UPS, USPS, or FedEX, and use priority shipping for reliability.
-We want to guarantee that luggage arrives BEFORE Friday 6/23 for first session/full season or before Friday 7/14 for second session, as our mail room is closed over the weekend.
-Please ship luggage to 200 Seminary Street, Pennsburg, PA 18073 by no later than Wednesday, June 14th with 3 to 5 day shipping for first and full session parents and July 5th for second session.
+We want to guarantee that luggage arrives BEFORE Wednesday 6/21 for all campers as our mail room is closed over the weekend.
+Please ship luggage to 6832 Phillips Mill Rd, New Hope, PA 18938 by no later than Thursday, June 15th with 3-to-5-day shipping.
 (For our west coast and Texas families, we recommend shipping a few days earlier than these listed dates to ensure that luggage arrives in a timely fashion).
-We transition to our summer address on June 7th, so please do not ship luggage to arrive before the 7th.
-Families who live within driving distance of camp may drop off their child's belongings on designated drop off days.
+We transition to our summer address on June 14th, so please do not ship luggage to arrive before the 14th.
+Families who live within driving distance of camp may drop off their daughter's belongings on designated drop off days.